pypeit/PypeIt/doc/outputs.rst

 Write the fewest files possible, generally one per each of the :ref:`standard-products`.
-This is the PYPIT default for all :ref:`outputs-reduction-modes`.
+This is the PYPIT default for all :ref:`outputs-reduction-mode`.

 .. _outputs-compactness-explode: